broadinstitute/bvas/README.md

 # BVAS: Bayesian Viral Allele Selection

-Welcome to the GitHub repository for [*Inferring selection effects in SARS-CoV-2 with Bayesian Viral Allele Selection*](https://www.biorxiv.org/content/10.1101/2022.05.07.490748v1).
+Welcome to the GitHub repository for [*Inferring selection effects in SARS-CoV-2 with Bayesian Viral Allele Selection*](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010540).
+The results from our main analysis are available in [paper](paper/).
+More recent inference results are also available: [08.10.22](08.10.22/) and [09.22.22](09.22.22/).
+Thanks to Benjamin Kotzen for help generating these more recent results!

 ## Requirements